MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 This article describes how to work with the Visual Studio **Image Editor** to view and modify texture and image resources.

 You can use the **Image Editor** to work with the kinds of rich texture and image formats that are used in DirectX app development.
-This includes support for popular image file formats and color encodings, features such as alpha-channels and MIP-mapping, and many of the highly-compressed, hardware-accelerated texture formats that DirectX supports.
+This includes support for popular image file formats and color encodings, features such as alpha-channels and MIP-mapping, and many of the highly compressed, hardware-accelerated texture formats that DirectX supports.

 ## Supported formats